untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

 with the synchronization algorithm used by OfflineIMAP, a program that can be used to synchronize emails between IMAP accounts and/or Maildir_ folders.

-The problem that OfflineIMAP has can be summarized as follows:
+OfflineIMAP's algorithmic problem can be summarized as follows:

     You are given two "sets" ``A`` and ``B`` of "items", where the items have immutable content and globally unique IDs.
 Define the function ``sync``.